flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 ## Steps

 1. Create a virtual environment with conda (or other tool) to manage dependencies.
 [TK - if we want people to install flytekit after creating a virtual env, they need to do that after this step]
-2. Initialize your Flyte project [TK - slope/intercept example]
+2. Initialize your Flyte project [TK - slope/intercept example?]
 3. Install additional requirements with `pip install -r requirements.txt`.
 4. Initialize git repository in your Flyte project directory.
 5. Create at least one commit so you can later register the workflow to the local Flyte cluster.